mrtimo/example-readme.md/README.md

 - [`satisfaction-analysis.malloynb`](satisfaction-analysis.malloynb), performs the analysis piece of the data provided by the Data Liberation Project.

 ## Why Malloy?
-[Malloy](https://malloydata.dev) is an open source data language, and a decent alternative to pandas, ggplot, and SQL!
+[Malloy](https://malloydata.dev) is an open source semantic data language, and a compelling alternative to pandas, ggplot, and SQL!

 ## How see the analysis yourself
 Are you logged into github?
 Just press the period key right now.
-Then do the following:
+This will load the web editor.
+Then install the malloy extension.
+See images below for reference:
 | **Step**   | **Image Preview** |
 |--------|-----------|
 | `Step 1 - Press allow` | <img src="step1.png" width="50%"> |